Here is my Pre-Draft 2015 NFL Mock Draft. It will be followed by a my updates heading into the NFL Draft on April 30th.

 50. Buffalo Bills - Brett Hundley, QB, UCLA:

 With E.J.
 Manuel and Matt Cassel currently the only options at quarterback for the Bills, Rex Ryan is in no better position as coach in Buffalo than he was with the Jets.
-While Cassel might be able to buy the team a year or two, the Bills desperately need to find a quarterback to develop as a long term starter.
+While Manuel or Cassel might be able to buy the team a year or so of mediocre football, the Bills desperately need to find a quarterback to develop as a long term starter.

-51. Houston Texans - Eric Kendricks, ILB, UCLA:
+51. Houston Texans - Landon Collins, S, Alabama:

 54. Detroit Lions - Michael Bennett, DT, Ohio State:

 At some point in the draft the Lions will need to draft a defensive tackle who can immediately step in and play.
 Michael Bennett is a bit underrated given his on the field production against some elite competition at Ohio State, and the Lions are thought to be very high on him, as they are Xavier Cooper of Washington State.

 The Cardinals' defense has taken some huge hits during the offseason with key losses at defensive end, nose tackle and cornerback.
 Ronald Darby of Florida State is an under the radar, but top talent at corner, who would eventually help lock down the Cardinals' secondary playing opposite of Patrick Peterson.